ExCALIBUR-SysGenX/pdesoft/index.md

 &nbsp;

-## Travel and accomodation
+## Travel and accommodation

-Accomodation is not included in the conference fee.
+Accommodation is not included in the conference fee.
 We recommend one of the following options:

 * A limited number of rooms are available at the Møller Institute: email [Moller.Reception@chu.cam.ac.uk](Moller.Reception@chu.cam.ac.uk), quoting the reference **KX 50727**.